 - Do you hide your drinking from friends and family members out of shame?

 - Does your alcohol usage cause hallucinations or insomnia?

-If you answered “yes” to any of the above questions, you could benefit greatly from treatment in a rehabilitation facility.
-Even the slightest loss of control can quickly spiral out of hand; recognizing and treating the problem early will prevent it from negatively affecting your life or your loved ones any further.
+If a person answers “yes” to any of the above questions, they could benefit greatly from treatment in a rehabilitation facility.
+Even the slightest loss of control can quickly spiral out of hand; recognizing and treating the problem early will prevent it from negatively affecting a person’s life any further.

 Those with a true alcoholism disorder may experience extreme symptoms like seizures and hallucinations when they try to quit.
-This condition is called delirium tremens, and if you have it, you should get immediate help from a medical professional in a rehab center.
-They can help you safely and properly detox.
+This condition is called delirium tremens, and if experienced, one should seek immediate help from a medical professional.

 What Types of Alcohol Rehab Are Available?

 Deciding on what treatment approach works best for an individual begins with understanding the different levels of care.
 Deciding on what treatment approach works best for an individual begins with understanding the different levels of care..
 Choosing to seek help for alcohol addiction is often a difficult first step down the road to recovery.
 It’s completely normal for a person to doubt whether or not rehab is necessary or right for them.
 However, alcoholism and addiction or AUD (alcohol use disorder) – like many other diseases – can be dangerous if left untreated.
 With extended overconsumption of alcohol, the brain’s chemistry begins to change, causing the body to develop a dependency on alcohol and making it extremely difficult to quit without help.
 Professional rehabilitation helps arm patients with the education, care, and support needed to overcome AUD.
 At Beachway Therapy Centers, we provide our patients with a safe and calming environment where they are able to detox and heal from their addiction.